microsoft/react-native-code-push/README.md

 codePush.getCurrentPackage(): Promise<LocalPackage>;
 ```

-Retreives the metadata about the currently installed "package" (e.g. description, installation time).
+Retrieves the metadata about the currently installed "package" (e.g. description, installation time).
 This can be useful for scenarios such as displaying a "what's new?" dialog after an update has been applied.

 This method returns a `Promise` which resolves to the `LocalPackage` instance that represents the currently running update.